Davide-sd/pygasflow/README.md

 * `isentropic_solver`
 * `fanno_solver`
 * `rayleigh_solver`
-* `shockwave_solver`
+* `shockwave_solver`: normal shockwave and obliques shock wave.
 * `conical_shockwave_solver`
 * `De_Laval_Solver`: isentropic expansion through the Convergent-Divergent nozzle.

-All the solver are located into the `solvers` sub-package.
-For example, if you need to use the `isentropic_solver`, just import it like this:
+Let's say you need to solve an isentropic flow.
+You start by importing the `isentropic_solver`:

-`from pygasflow.solvers import isentropic_solver`
+`from pygasflow import isentropic_solver`

-The [examples](examples/) folder provide a few usage examples.
-I strongly suggest to take a look at them.
+I strongly suggest to take a look at the notebooks contained in the [examples](examples/) folder.
+Also, take a look at the [pygasflow/tests](pygasflow/tests/) folder for more usage examples.

-Should the solver not be sufficient for your use case, feel free to explore the code implemented inside each flow's type, maybe you'll find a function that suits you.
+Should the solvers not be sufficient for your use case, feel free to explore the code implemented inside each flow's type, maybe you'll find a function that suits your needs.
 The code is well documented: I went for a natural language nomenclature since (I bet) most of us are using and advanced editor with autocompletion.
 For instance, the critical temperature T/T* is defined as `critical_temperature_ratio` across the different flows, and so on.
-To import a function defined inside a specific flow, you can do (for instance):
+To import a specific function defined inside a specific flow type, you can do (for instance):

 `from pygasflow.isentropic import critical_temperature_ratio`